jerokpradeep/pya3/README.md

 ```

 ### Search for symbols
 Search for multiple instruments by matching the name.
 This works case insensitive and returns all instrument which has the name in its symbol.
+It does not require contract master file.
 ```python
 all_sensex_scrips = alice.search_instruments('BSE', 'SENSEX')
 print(all_sensex_scrips)